LaGen: Towards Autoregressive LiDAR Scene Generation: Experiments

 \subsection{LiDAR Data Generation}

 An important component of our approach is the LiDAR data generator, as the quality of its generated samples plays a crucial role in the overall framework performance.
-Table \ref{table_generation} summarizes the quantitative results of LaGen and several baseline LiDAR generation models.
-The experimental results demonstrate that our approach outperforms these baselines on both key metrics for LiDAR data generation.
+Table \ref{table_generation} and Table \ref{table_generation_kitti} present the quantitative results of LaGen and several LiDAR generation baselines on the nuScenes and KITTI-360 datasets, respectively.
+The experimental results show that LaGen outperforms these advanced baselines on several key metrics for LiDAR data generation.
+In addition, using a subset of valid 3D bounding boxes from the nuScenes dataset, we further investigate the performance of LaGen on the downstream task and its object-level generation quality, as shown in Table \ref{table_downstream} and Table \ref{table_object_level}.
+These results demonstrate that LaGen can effectively generate high-fidelity LiDAR data.